The benefits of conservation grazing

 Set deep in rural Warwickshire and Worcestershire, the Heart of England Forest spans an area with strong agricultural history.
 Whilst you will be familiar with our woodland creation ambitions and tree planting goals, it may come as a surprise that the Forest also has a working farm.

-With approaching 200 cattle, including a herd of pedigree longhorn cattle, and over 300 sheep (not to mention a couple of alpacas thrown in for good measure!), the farm is an integral part of the charity, running hand in hand with forestry.
+With approaching 200 cattle, including a herd of pedigree longhorn cattle, and over 300 sheep, the farm is an integral part of the charity, running hand in hand with forestry.

 The benefits of conservation grazing